AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Sat Jun 21 2025
+Last update on Sun Jun 22 2025

-**194 day before 2026 ⏱** days before new years
+**193 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with fun
+🤖 This README.md is updated with undefined